James Augustus St. John

-James Augustus St. John (24 September 1795 – 22 September 1875), was a British journalist, author, and traveller.
+James Augustus St. John (24 September 1795 – 22 September 1875) was a British journalist, writer, and traveller.

 Life in Wales

 James was born in Laugharne, Carmarthenshire, Wales, the son of Gelly John, a shoemaker.
 He went to the Laugharne charity school until his father died in 1802 after which he received instruction from a local clergyman, eventually mastering the classics, and acquiring proficiency in French, Italian, Spanish, Arabic and Persian.
 As James John, his baptismal name, he became involved in radical politics.
 He had to leave Laugharne to avoid arrest, after writing what the authorities deemed to be a seditious pamphlet.

 Career in England

 Under the name of Julian Augustus St John he went to London, where he obtained the post of deputy editor of Richard Carlile's radical newspaper The Republican.
 In 1819, shortly after the Peterloo Massacre, Carlile was imprisoned and St. John briefly took over his role as editor.
 That year, he married Eliza Hansard, and officially changed his name to James Augustus St. John to avoid recognition.

 He obtained a connection with a Plymouth-based newspaper, and when, in 1824, James Silk Buckingham started the Oriental Herald, St. John became assistant editor.
 In 1827, together with D. L. Richardson, he founded the London Weekly Review, subsequently purchased by Colburn and transformed into the Court Journal.
 He lived for some years on the Continent and went in 1832 to Egypt and Nubia, travelling mostly on foot.
 The results of his journey were published under the titles Egypt and Mohammed Ali, or Travels in the Valley of the Nile (2 vols., 1834), Egypt and Nubia (1844), and Isis, an Egyptian Pilgrimage (2 vols., 1853).
 On his return he settled in London, and for many years wrote political leaders for the Daily Telegraph and, under the pseudonym of Greville Brooke, a column in the Sunday Times.
 In 1868 he published a Life of Sir Walter Raleigh, based on researches in the archives at Madrid and elsewhere.

 When James moved to England, he befriended Percy Bysshe Shelley, whom he greatly admired.
 In 1828, while editor of the London Weekly Review, he published a poem he claimed was written by Shelley, "To the Queen of My Heart".
 Experts now believe that James actually wrote the poem, and claimed it was Shelley's, as a hoax.